groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/digital/ods.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Java API"
+    title: "About GroupDocs.Signature for Java Digital signatures API"
     content: |
-        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is a popular API for digital documents e-signing.
-Signatures like texts, images, digital certificates, barcodes, QR-codes, stamps or metadata are available.
-Signatures might be placed on PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations, Adobe Photoshop files and various image formats.
-Customers can sign their document and update, search, verify, delete or preview e-signatures which were put on those documents.
+        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is a popular API to esign documents with the digital electronic signatures, with digital certificates.
+For the Digital signatures API uses PFX certificate files to esign document with password protected private and public keys.
+The Digital signatures might be used to certify business documents with eSign PDF particular page, certify entire Microsoft Office documents like Words, Excel, Powerpoint files, and Open Office documents.
+Customers can easily manipulate the signatures like editing them, removing or adjust.
+The API provides a way to search and verify signatures.
 Moreover, a lot of abilities for signatures customization are provided.

 ############################# Steps ############################